-With its origins in the chemicals and process sectors, Wilton International’s energy, utilities, infrastructure and available land now make it an ideal site for a wide range of businesses with large power requirements.
+With its origins in the chemicals and process sectors, Wilton International’s energy, utilities, infrastructure, available land, and decarbonisation strategies make it an ideal site for a wide range of businesses with large power requirements.

 Perhaps the first thing a visitor to Wilton International notices is the sheer scale of the site.
 At 2,000 acres (809 hectares) it’s vast, and home to an array of large-scale industrial operations including green energy generation, chemicals manufacturing, biofuels production and plastics recycling.

 Wilton International began as an integrated manufacturing site owned and operated by the chemicals giant ICI.
 Following that company’s business divestment programme in the 1990s and 2000s, the site’s energy and manufacturing assets were acquired by various international corporations.
 However, the Wilton International business model remains fundamentally the same: on-site power generation and shared industrial infrastructure – to provide a secure, cost-efficient location for energy-intensive businesses.